NTNU-IDI/idatt1003-mappe-2024-dennismoe0/README.md

 [//]: # "TODO: Write a short description of your project/product here."

-It's purpose is to act as a tracker-system for what you have in your fridge/kitchen along with the prices, measuring units, quantity and category of those items.
+It's purpose is to act as a tracker system for what you have in your fridge/kitchen along with the prices, measuring units, quantity, expiration date and category of those items.

 The structure of the application is divided into 4 main parts: